googleprojectzero/TinyInst/README.md

 ### Which operating system does LiteInst support?

 Currently Windows only (32- and 64-bit).
-Mac OS supprt might be considered in the future.
+Mac OS support might be considered in the future.

 ### Which targets are compatible with LiteInst?